 - I set out your key channels for customers then present this month’s plan and your performance, then the % of achievement

 - I would do this very differently if I had your data, depends on you

 Slide 17: Conversion

 - How are you converting your leads/traffic?
-This comes down to your on-site optimization, sales team etc. Depending on the data you have, restructure this so it suits you.
-Maybe you can just copy paste a report someone in marketing sends you and but it in the board deck?
+This comes down to your on-site optimization, sales team, etc. Depending on the data you have, restructure this so it suits you.
+Maybe you can just copy paste a report someone in marketing sends you and put it in the board presentation?